 Student Application Process

 - Complete a mandatory 30-minute online information meeting to review the program and outline preferences and expectations.
 You must complete the info session by September 20th to apply for the mentor program for the 23-24 academic year.

 - Apply (an application link will be provided to you once you complete the info session).

-- Once accepted and matched, students and mentors are strongly encouraged to attend the Mentor Program Kick-Off Meeting.
+- Once accepted and matched, students and mentors are strongly encouraged to attend the Mentor Program Kick-Off Meeting in November.